alexandretalbert/alexandretalbert/README.md

 ## How can I help you?

 - Making tough calls when things feel stuck;
-- Offering a second opinion or external perspective;
+- Bringing an alternative view when needed — especially when you're in doubt or under pressure.
-- Providing structured feedback (career, performance, situational);
+- Giving feedback that helps you grow — on situations, performance, or your career.
 - Supporting technical and organizational decisions;
 - Helping in critical situations (incidents, people issues, delivery risks);
 - Mentoring leaders on architecture, stakeholder management, and team development;